kiliman/remix-params-helper/README.md

 Zod is used to validate untyped data and either return a valid object or a list of errors encounted.

-To use the helper, first define your Zod schema and generate a TypeScript type using `z.infer`.
+To use the helper, first define your Zod schema:

 ```ts
 const ParamsSchema = z.object({